 In 1994, the city worked with the local aggregate companies to complete an Environmental Impact Statement (EIS).
-An EIS is an in-depth analysis used for major development projects that will significantly change the environment.
-The statement covers social and economic influences, as well as environmental impact, and looks at alternate ways to proceed with the project.
+An EIS is an in-depth analysis used for major developmental projects that will significantly change the environment.
+The statement covers social and economic influences, as well as environmental impact, and looks at alternate ways to process with the project.

 The city created a Gravel Mining Overlay District for these operations and created an ordinance based on the findings of the EIS.
-The ordinance can be found in the City Code under Chapter 42 Article II Mineral Excavation.
+In addition to the ordinance, yearly licensing is required for gravel operation in the City of Elk River.

-Aggregate is a broad term used to describe sand, gravel and crushed rock mixtures.
+Aggregate is a broad term used to describe sand, gravel, and crushed rock mixtures.
 These materials can be further crushed, washed, and blended to meet specifications required for their use.
-Aggregate materials are the basic ingredients for a variety of construction products.
-Aggregate materials are known by other names including “aggregate”, “construction aggregates”, ”sand and gravel”, “crushed rock”, and “construction sand and gravel”.
+Aggregate materials are the basic ingredients for a variety of construction projects.
+These materials are known by other names including: aggregate, construction aggregate, sand and gravel, crushed rock, and construction sand and gravel.